 What is unique about the UCSF Proctor Foundation Cornea Fellowship Program?

-- Balanced exposure to refractive surgery, complex corneal surgery and medical cornea - on average fellows are expected to perform approximately 65 corneal transplants, 10 sutured IOLs, and 35 ocular surface procedures and 65 refractive cases as primary surgeon throughout the year.
+- Balanced exposure to refractive surgery, complex corneal surgery and medical cornea - on average fellows are expected to perform approximately 70 cornea transplants (penetrating and endothelial), 10 sutured IOLs, and 35 ocular surface procedures and 65 refractive cases as primary surgeon throughout the year.

 - Dedicated didactic sessions - Wednesday noon conference and cornea clinic, Kodachrome and Grand Rounds every week